Tangle (TV series): Season 2

 With Vince now gone, Vince’s secretive brother Joe Kovac (Kick Gurry) returns hoping to become a part of a family he was never allowed into.
 Spiros Georgiades (Don Hany) is recruited by the party as a political adviser to Tim, and develops an attraction to Christine.
-Tim makes a bid for the top job of Premier, but is kicked out of the party after an honest press conference.
-Ally and her children, Romeo and Gigi, make a fresh start in a new house.
-Nat meets a young, successful man and Gabriel's new outgoing girlfriend Sophie looks a lot like Ally (according to Nat).
+Tim makes a bid for the top job of Premier, but is sidelined and then kicked out of the party after a press conference where he is too honest about the actions of his colleagues.
+He takes an offered executive job in Singapore to 'lay low' for a while.
+Ally and her children, Romeo and Gigi, appear in a new house in Bayside.
+Nat meets a young, successful man and Gabriel's new but short-lived girlfriend Sophie looks a lot like Ally (according to Nat).

 Season 3

 Ally sheds some of love's illusions and begins to see life possibilities beyond her family and Gabriel.
 Both Romeo and Gigi need her less than she'd imagined, but in different ways, as they build their own lives.
-When Max moves away, Christine flirts with a parallel life at odds with all previous certainties.
-Gabriel and Ally finally get together as Nat reconnects with the sinister Michael Chubbievsky, a suspected drug dealer.
+When Max moves away to stay with his biological mother Nat (and her sister, Ally), Christine flirts with a parallel life at odds with all previous certainties.
+Gabriel and Ally finally get together.
+Nat reconnects with the sinister Michael Chubbievsky, a suspected drug dealer.
 Nat's chaos is the one constant.